by Tammy Taylor~

 I think it’s easy to get caught up in the day-to-day and take your partner for granted.
 These tiny little languages of love lets your partner know you’re thinking about them.

-For the most part, we don’t have his & hers chores.
+To keep from feeling unbalanced with the workload, we partner up with them.
+For the most part, we don’t have specific his & hers chores.
 Yes, he typically mows the grass and I typically tend to the garden.
 But our chores are often done side-by-side and are pretty evenly split.

 On the flip side when it’s time to work the cows or mow the pastures, we’re both tasked with those chores too.
 I’ll spend hours bouncing around the pastures on my tractor mowing or dealing with pasture weeds or fixing fences the same as he does.
 Again, often side-by-side.